umn-devex/akv2hv/README.md

 ## Prerequisites

-1. Download the akv2hv binary from https://github.com/umn-secm/akv2hv or [build locally](./README.md#building-locally) and open a command line window in the directory that you downloaded the binary to.
+1. Download the latest akv2hv binary for your OS from https://github.com/umn-secm/akv2hv/releases or [build locally](./README.md#building-locally) and open a command line window in the directory that you downloaded the binary to.

 2. Install azure cli <https://learn.microsoft.com/en-us/cli/azure/install-azure-cli>